-Avilamycin belongs to the orthosmycin group of antibiotics and not to the β -lactam group of antibiotics.
-Therefore, allergic reactions to the residues of avilamycin in pig meat and/or offal are not expected to occur.
-However, FSANZ recognises that the proposed MRLs for avilamycin may be of concern to some of our stakeholders.
+Sulphadiazine, sulphadimidine and sulphaquinoxaline belong to the sulphonamide group of antibiotics and not to the β -lactam group of antibiotics.
+Further, the proposed MRL for eggs is at the limit of quantification and this means that no detectable residues of the relevant chemical should occur.
+Therefore, allergic reactions to the residues of these chemicals in eggs are not expected to occur.
+However, FSANZ recognises that the proposed MRLs for these chemicals may be of concern to some of our stakeholders.